Cong leader defends his 'word Hindu is Persian' statement, rules out apology | Politics

 - India

-Despite his statement that the word 'Hindu' is Persian and it has a 'dirty' meaning, drawing widespread criticism, Karnataka Congress Working President Satish Jarkiholi on Tuesday sought to defend himself saying he was only referring to what has been written and published.
+Unfazed over the widespread criticism for his remarks on the origin and the meaning of the word 'Hindu,' Karnataka Congress Working President Satish Jarkiholi on Tuesday said he was only referring to what has been written and published.

-Ruling out any apology, the former Minister said he wants a debate on the issue and if proved wrong, he would resign as a legislator.
+Jarkiholi received backlash for his comments that the word 'Hindu' derived from Persian and had a 'dirty' meaning, with his own party pulling him up for his remarks.
+On Tuesday, defending himself and ruling out any apology, the former Minister said he wants a debate on the issue and if proved wrong, would resign as a legislator.

 ''What I have said is not my own, and I have said that let there be a debate, that's my intention, but people interpret it however they want, I can't do much about it.
 I'm ready for discussion with evidence...if someone proves me wrong, I will resign as MLA,'' he added.

-Questioning as to why he should apologise, the Yamakanmardi legislator said whatever he has said are not his statements but what has been written and published.
+Questioning as to why he should apologise, the Yamakanmardi legislator said whatever he has said are not his statements but those that had been written and published.

 Jarkiholi while speaking at Nippani in Belagavi district during an event organised by ''Manav Bandhutva Vedike' on Sunday claimed that the word 'Hindu' is Persian and has a very dirty meaning.